Regularity of Lie Groups: Completeness and Approximation

 Thus, in order to show that $G$ is sequentially\slash{Mackey-Cauchy}, by the previous two points, it suffices to verify convergence of each Cauchy\slash{Mackey-Cauchy} sequence that is contained in a fixed open neighbourhood $U$ of $e$. $\ddagger$ \end{enumerate} \endgroup \end{remark} \begin{example} \begingroup \begin{enumerate} \item[] \item Let $\Gamma$ be a discrete subgroup of $(E,+)$.
 Then, $E$ is sequentially\slash{Mackey} complete \deff $E\slash \Gamma$ is sequentially\slash{Mackey} complete, cf.\ Appendix \ref{QuotientMackey}. \item Banach Lie groups are sequentially complete, cf.\ Appendix \ref{BanachMackey}. \item The unit group $\MAU$ of a continuous inverse algebra $\MA$ fulfilling the condition $(*)$ from \cite{HGIA} (i.e., condition \eqref{invACond}) is sequentially/Mackey complete if $(\MA,+)$ is sequentially/Mackey complete, cf.\ Appendix \ref{HGMackey}. $\ddagger$ \end{enumerate} \endgroup

 \end{example}

-We now are going to show that \begin{theorem} $G$ is Mackey complete if $G$ is $C^\infty$-semiregular. \end{theorem}

-Apparently, \begin{remark} \begingroup \begin{enumerate} \item[] \item The idea of the proof of Theorem \ref{dsjkhjsdjhsd}, is to construct some $\phi\in C^\infty([0,1],\mg)$ whose integral $\innt\phi$ is the limit of a (subsequence of a) given Mackey-Cauchy sequence $\{g_n\}_{n\in\NN}\subseteq G$.
+We now are going to show that \begin{theorem} $G$ is Mackey complete if $G$ is $C^\infty$-semiregular. \end{theorem} \begin{remark} \begingroup \begin{enumerate} \item[] \item The idea of the proof of Theorem \ref{dsjkhjsdjhsd} is to construct some $\phi\in C^\infty([0,1],\mg)$ whose integral $\innt\phi$ is the limit of a (subsequence of a) given Mackey-Cauchy sequence $\{g_n\}_{n\in\NN}\subseteq G$.
 Roughly speaking, we will use the substitution formula \ref{subst} in order to glue together smooth curves whose integrals equal $g_n^{-1}\cdot g_{n-1}$ via suitable bump functions.
-Here, we will use that, passing to a subsequence if necessary, we can achieve that $\chart(g_n^{-1}\cdot g_{n-1})$ decreases suitably fast; namely, uniformly for all seminorms -- This ensures that the so-constructed $\phi$ is well defined and smooth at $1$ (where all of its derivatives must necessarily be zero). \item An analogous result cannot hold for the $C^0$-semiregular case; i.e., we cannot have that $C^0$-semiregularity implies sequentially completeness.
+Here, we will use that, passing to a subsequence if necessary, we can achieve that $(\pp\cp \chart)(g_n^{-1}\cdot g_{n-1})$ decreases suitably fast; namely, (up to a factor $\mackeyconst_\pp$) in the same way for all seminorms -- This ensures that the so-constructed $\phi$ is defined and smooth at $1$ (where all of its derivatives must necessarily be zero). \item An analogous result cannot hold for the $C^0$-semiregular case; i.e., we cannot have that $C^0$-semiregularity implies sequentially completeness.
 This can be seen immediately by considering the special situation where $G$ equals a Hausdorff locally convex vector space $(E,+)$ as then integrability of all continuous curves -- which is \emph{integral completeness} in the sense of \cite{HGGG} -- is equivalent to the ``metric convex compactness property'' \cite{Weiz} that, in general, is strictly weaker than sequentially completeness \cite{Voigt}, cf.\ proof of Theorem C.(d) in \cite{HGGG}.

 Indeed, the strategy, sketched in \ref{sequrem1} for the $C^\infty$-semiregular case does not work out in the $C^0$-semiregular situation; i.e., given a Cauchy sequence $\{g_n\}_{n\in\NN}\subseteq G$, we cannot apply the same procedure to construct some $\phi\in C^0([0,1],\mg)$ whose integral is the limit of (a subsequence of) $\{g_n\}_{n\in \NN}$.
 The problem is that by passing to a subsequence, we can only assure that $\lim_{t\rightarrow 1}(\ppp\cp\phi)(t)=0$ holds for finitely many seminorms $\pp\in \SEM$, but not for all of them. $\ddagger$ \end{enumerate} \endgroup